deepakranpise0/vulse-frontend/README.md

 ## Usage

-1.Start the development server:
-    npm run dev
+1. Start the development server: npm run dev
-2.Open your browser and visit <http://localhost:3000> to view the application.
+2. Open your browser and visit <http://localhost:3000> to view the application.

 ## Configuration